Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development: Polar defects determine sites of lumen nucleation

 \section{Polar defects determine sites of lumen nucleation}

-Topological defects are known to affect large-scale properties of the systems they inhabit~\cite{ardavseva2022topological}.
-In living systems, 2D nematic defects have been shown to act as organizing centers for biological processes like cell extrusion~\cite{saw2017topological} or out-of-plane bending during morphogenesis~\cite{hoffmann2022theory}, but how 3D polar defects affect multicellular organisation has not yet been examined.
-To address this question, we consider the mouse epiblast, and associate the OP $\mathbf p$ with the average orientation of apico-basally polarized cells within this confined tissue.
-We find that small fluid-filled cavities tend to form between the cells near positions where the OP field of a correspondingly confined polar system has radial hedgehog defects (Fig.~\ref{fig:lumina}a).
-Indeed, such lumina typically form between the apical surfaces of cells, which feature distinct molecular compositions and functional properties, with vesicle trafficking or active osmolyte pumps localising asymmetrically along the apico-basal axis~\cite{paul2003na+,rathbun2020cytokinetic,bryant2010molecular,sigurbjornsdottir2014molecular}, and 3D polar defects mark positions where contacts between multiple apical surfaces are likely.
-Importantly, the geometry-driven transition we identified then suggests that tissue shape could control the distribution of lumen nucleation sites, implying that externally manipulating boundary geometry could permit inducing additional lumina.
-We expect in particular a difference in the spatial distribution and number of lumen nucleation sites between epiblasts with shapes in and out of the range $\nu\in (-\nu_{\mathrm{c}},\nu_{\mathrm{c}})$.
-Specifically, we expect the former to contain sites only close to the central symmetry axis, and the latter to present an additional distribution at a distance similar to the radius of the disclination ring.
+Topological defects are known to affect macroscopic properties of the systems they inhabit~\cite{ardavseva2022topological}.
+In living systems, 2D nematic defects have been shown to function as organising centres for biological processes like cell extrusion~\cite{saw2017topological} or out-of-plane bending during morphogenesis~\cite{hoffmann2022theory}.
+However, how 3D polar defects influence the multicellular organisation {\change of apico-basally polarised cells} remains unexplored. {\change In the epiblast,} we find that small fluid-filled cavities tend to form between the cells near positions where {\change both the experimentally estimated orientation field, and the theoretical} OP field of a correspondingly confined polar system has a radial hedgehog defect (Figs.~{\change\ref{fig:differentBCs_and_system}e}, \ref{fig:defects_geometry}b and~\ref{fig:lumina}a, {\change Supplementary Videos~\ref{vid:epiblast_dynamics_20} and~\ref{vid:epiblast_dynamics_5}}). {\change Radial positive and hyperbolic defects in the continuum orientation field mark positions where contacts between multiple apical surfaces are likely.} Indeed, such lumina typically nucleate between the apical surfaces of cells, which feature distinct molecular compositions and functional properties, with vesicle trafficking or active osmolyte pumps localising asymmetrically along the apico-basal axis~\cite{paul2003na+,rathbun2020cytokinetic,bryant2010molecular,sigurbjornsdottir2014molecular}. {\change Trans-interactions between neighbouring cells through junctional complexes localised near the apical domains are moreover required to seal and eventually inflate the cavity~\cite{pasquier2024inverted}, and actomyosin contractility at the apical surface can drive the constriction of multicellular rosettes~\cite{guyomar2024asymmetry}.}